batuwan/PlaylistApi/README.md

 #### Endpoints
 - [x] create playlist
 - [x] find by playlistID
-- [ ] find all playlist by userID //not working properly right now
+- [x] find all playlists by userID
 - [x] delete playlist
 - [ ] add track to playlist
 - [ ] remove track from playlist